chingu-voyage7/Bears-Team-21/README.md

 - **Rock fall** card: this card lets you remove any **Path** card of the maze.
 Just click on the card you want to remove.
 - **Inspection**: If you play this, you may look at the dwarf card of any one other player.
 - **Swap Your Hand**: The player who plays this card chooses one other player and exchanges hands with them.
 - **Theft**: You play this on yourself.
-At the end of the round, you can steal 1 Gold Piece from any one player.
+At the end of the round, you will steal 1 Gold Piece from the player with most gold.
 You cannot use this card if you are trapped.
 - **Hands Off**: If you play this card, you can remove one Theft card from in front of any player.
 - **Swap Your Hats**: Choose one player who has to discard their current Dwarf Card.
 - **Trapped!** Play this on another player.
 This player is trapped and cannot play any more path cards.
 When the round ends, they don‘t get any treasure.